adamreidsmith/ecce-app-challenge/README.md

 The bar chart in the top right of the page displays the top 10 communities with the highest tree canopy density for the currently selected year.
 In particular, notice how community 13B has a very high tree canopy density prior to 2017, and then suddenly disappears from the top 10 in the following years.
 This is one of many examples of habitat destruction highlighted by our analysis.

 The pie chart shows the top 5 most common tree species currently in Calgary.
 The most common species, the Wolf Willow, is a sun-loving shrub known for its silvery green foliage, and is native to western Canada.
+It provides a food source for moose, elk, and several bird species, and the shrubs provide good cover and protection for moose, deer, birds, and other animals.

 ### Branching Out Tree Program